Avaiga/taipy-doc/docs/manuals/gui/page_builder.md

 To create a new page, you must call the `(taipy.gui.builder.)Page^` constructor.
-This object not only represents a page, but is also a [Python context manager](https://docs.python.org/3/library/contextlib.html): you will create the elements this page holds within the `with` block.
+This object not only represents a page, but is also a [Python context manager](https://docs.python.org/3/library/contextlib.html): You will create the elements this page holds within the `with` block.

 Here is an example of how to create a page using the Page Builder: